microsoft/vscode-wiki/Roadmap.md

 - :runner: Support [synchronizing settings and extensions](https://github.com/microsoft/vscode/issues/2743) across VS Code installations on different machines.
 - In the settings editor, provide high-fidelity support for additional settings types such as colors.
 - Provide a dedicated theme customization editor.
-- Support to synchronize settings between the insider and stable versions of VS Code
+- :runner: Support to synchronize settings between the insider and stable versions of VS Code

 ## Search

-- :runner: Show search results not only in the side bar or a panel, but also in an editor.
+- [x] Show search results not only in the side bar or a panel, but also in an editor.
 This allows users to work with multiple search results and to see additional context for each match.

 ## UX